MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xbox-live.md

 ### Xbox Live Data platform

 The Xbox Live Data platform drives the usage of player stats, achievements, and leaderboards.
-Read this series of topics to learn more about how to use these in your title.
+Read this series of articles to learn more about how to use these in your title.

 | Article | Description |
 |---------|-------------|